corrode/corrode.github.io/content/blog/hardening-rust/index.md

 series = "Idiomatic Rust"
 +++

-We talked about Patterns for Defensive Programming in Rust before, in which implicit invariants that aren't enforced by the compiler lead to demise and misery.
+We talked about [patterns for defensive programming in Rust](/blog/defensive-programming) before, in which implicit invariants that aren't enforced by the compiler lead to demise and misery.
 But even being careful to prevent these mistakes is not enough to make your code truly robust.
 What's missing is that even valid code can fail at runtime in ways that are hard to predict and control.
 That's the topic of this article.